maximebj/agb.plugin/readme.txt

 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-Gutenberg Blocks bring awesome blocks for the new WordPress editor, for a real WYSIWYG experience
+Advanced Gutenberg Blocks bring awesome blocks for the new WordPress editor, for a real WYSIWYG experience

 == Description ==

-Gutenberg Blocks bring awesome blocks for the new WordPress editor, for a real WYSIWYG experience.
+Advanced Gutenberg Blocks bring awesome blocks for the new WordPress editor, for a real WYSIWYG experience.
 For now we only have a few blocks but we will soon add a lot more!

 Have a block idea?
 Contact me at [@maximebj](https://twitter.com/maximebj)